Rokulus/I-PPDS_Procka/README.md

 I increased number of Consumers to max 20 and in the graph we can see that number of products decreased.
 Interesting is that number of them is 800 which is 300 more then from the previous graph.

-# 3. experiment - Increase Storage zise
+# 3. experiment - Increase Storage size
 Settings:
 -   Time to produce: n / x where n = 1-9 and x = 100
 -   Tme to consume: randint(0, 10) / x where x = 100